SuperNEMO-DBD/Falaise/README.rst

 We'll also assume that you're going to use the Cadfael SDK to provide the required third party packages.

-To build Bayeux, simply do, from the directory in which this file
+To build Falaise, simply do, from the directory in which this file
 resides:

 .. code:: sh